karenfyx/karenfyx.github.io/_posts/2016-01-18-welcome-to-my-blog.md

 Hi there,

-This is my personal blog.
+This is my personal blog powered by GitHub Pages.

-This is just the first, very simple version of my blog.
-I'm going to modify it or completely replace it later, and of course, buy a domain for it.
+Let's see if this one works.